source-academy/js-slang/README.rst

 Usage
 -----
-The REPL is still under development.
+The REPL is still under development, and is under the `source-academy/slang` repository.

 To build,